Faculty | Physician Assistants | Residents

-Peter A. Holoch, MD
+Peter Holoch, MD

 Associate Professor of Surgery

 Dr. Holoch received his medical degree from the University of Vermont.
 He completed his internship in Surgery, his Urology residency and Male Infertility Fellowship from the University of Iowa.
 Dr. Holoch's research interests include the effect of low-dose clomiphene citrate on spermatogenesis in the rat as well as the effects of opioids on spermatogenesis.
-Dr. Holoch is the Associate Program Director and plays an active role in residency teaching.
+Dr. Holoch is the Program Director and plays an active role in residency teaching.
 Dr. Holoch specializes in infertility, erectile dysfunction, and reconstructive urology.
 He is a member of the American Urological Association, the American Society of Reproductive Medicine, and the Alpha Omega Alpha Honor Medical Society.

 Curtis Cleveland, MD